 In my previous post I mentioned that the likeness of Aquinas was sourced from a painting by the Italian artist Sandro Botticelli.
 Hugo van der Goes makes another connection to Botticelli through the Dante figure.
 The Florentine artist also produced a series of illustrations – 92 still survive – to be included in a manuscript of the Divine Comedy.
 Another connection is the vast influence the work of Aquinas had on Dante.

-In my previous post I stated that a section of Botticelli’s Uffizi version of the Adoration of the Magi was the inspiraton behind the composition Hugo van der Goes applied to the Panel of the Friars in the St Vincent polyptych.
+In my previous post I stated that a section of Botticelli’s Uffizi version of the Adoration of the Magi partly inspired Hugo van der Goes’ composition for the Panel of the Friars in the St Vincent polyptych.

 For example, the figure in the top left corner and the figure of the friar beneath it are based on two-heads in the Botticelli painting that depict Bernardo Bandini Baronelli, one of the assassins in the Pazzi Conspiracy who cleaved the head of Giulianio de’ Medici, and the Italian poet and scholar Angelo Ambrogini, better known as Poliziano, who later wrote a commentary about the dramatic event.
 He is seen with his head turned looking directly at the viewer in a similar fashion to the friar in the Panel of the Friars.